 The more heated things are, the longer the process will take.
 Consequently, you need to be amicable with your former partner during post-divorce mediation so the proceedings can be as painless as possible.
 For example, parents sometimes find themselves fighting false allegations in child custody situations simply because their former spouse wants to win.
 Don’t be the headline of one of these stories.
 Instead, put your own interests aside and think about what your children want and what is best for them.

 These are two ways to prepare for post-divorce mediation that every divorcee should know.
 Divorce is hard, but it’s even more challenging when the two parties refuse to work together.
 So, you must be amicable and smart and think about what you want out of the process.
-Also, be sure to hire a lawyer who can advocate for you and make sure everything turns out smoothly.
+Also, be sure to hire a lawyer such as costa mesa divorce mediation who can advocate for you and make sure everything turns out smoothly.
 These people have experience in an area that you probably do not, and they will do everything in their power to help you through the process.